ET 690 Educational Technology Seminar

 a synthesis of their points with the class readings.
 Note that

-not all of the papers directly relate to our class discussions,
+not all of these papers or external papers you might choose directly relate to our class discussions,

 but they can all be related and discussed in the context of the